HartmutSeitter/RasPi-Node.js-example2/README.md

 Part 3 will be an extension to upload the picture to the CloudantDB from RasPi Part 4 her the stuff to handle the Alchemy API for FaceDetection will be handled

-Part 5.... will cover the bluemix side applications# RasPi-Node.js-example2
+Part 5.... will cover the bluemix side applications